barthjs/fin-tracker/README.md

 mkdir fin-tracker && cd ./fin-tracker
 ```

-Create an `.env` file with the values from the [.env.example](.env.example) and set your preferred values.
-If you want
+Create a `.env` file using the values from the [.env.example](.env.example) and set your preferred configurations.
+If
-to use your own
+you plan to use your
-database, make sure to pass the correct
+own database, ensure you specify the correct `DB_CONNECTION` in the `.env` file.
+Note that the only officially supported
-`DB_CONNECTION` in the `.env`.
-The only supported database is mariadb.
-MySql may work, but future updates may not.
+database is MariaDB.
+While MySQL may work, compatibility with future updates is not guaranteed

 ```shell
 curl https://raw.githubusercontent.com/barthjs/fin-tracker/main/.env.example -o .env
 ```

-Download the [compose.yaml](compose.yaml) and optionally add your volumes and networks.
+Download the [compose.yaml](compose.yaml) file and optionally customize it by adding your desired volumes and networks.

 ```shell
 curl https://raw.githubusercontent.com/barthjs/fin-tracker/main/compose.yaml -o compose.yaml